-- Put up your signs and ensure stewards have their high viz jackets.
+- Ready your road closed signs and ensure stewards have their high viz jackets.

 - Make sure stewards have your phone number.

 - Close the road safely with the stewards (see the Playing Out manual and the video mentioned above).

 - There is lots of advice in the Playing Out manual about how to manage the session so have a good read!

 - Have fun, smile lots, be welcoming and be proud of yourself for what you have achieved for your community!

 - Re-open the road safely with the stewards (see the Playing Out manual and the video mentioned above).
 Make sure everyone, especially children, are clear that all is going back to ‘normal’.

 - Let us know how you got on – we’d love to hear from you!

 If you need any help with any of this, please do not hesitate to contact the Playing Out St Albans District team.